On this page:

 Can I choose the consultant I work with?

 Yes.
 You can visit our Meet the Staff page and find out more information about our consultants.
 Then, find the consultant’s name on our scheduling system.
+You can also view our consultants’ bios on the scheduling system when you click on an available appointment.

 Does the Writers Workshop work with groups?